jinwoov/Async-Inn/README.md

 - Some have one bedroom, others have 2 bedrooms, while a few are more of a cozy studio.
 It navigates to the room table has a one to many relationship.

 ### Change Log
+- 7.2: *Screenshots are uploaded and documentation is completed* April 12 2020
+- 7.1: *Finished linking front and API server* April 12 2020
 - 7.0: *Created front web application* April 11 2020
 - 6.2: *Summary comments are added* April 10 2020
 - 6.1: *Completed application and updated final README documentation* April 10 2020